 All totalizer events are recorded automatically in the totalizer log.
 This means whenever you start, stop or reset a totalizer it is recorded along with the value the totalizer has reached at that point.
 However you also have the option to have the totalizer values entered into the log at regular intervals, either at specified time intervals or by using a digital source.

-The final parameter to set up on a ScreenMaster is the 'Count rate' / 'Cut off' parameters:
+The final parameters to set up on a ScreenMaster are the Count rate and Cut off parameters: